Aliases for CYP2A13 Gene

 GeneCards Summary for CYP2A13 Gene

 CYP2A13 (Cytochrome P450 Family 2 Subfamily A Member 13) is a Protein Coding gene.
-Diseases associated with CYP2A13 include nicotine dependence, protection against and coumarin resistance.
-Among its related pathways are Metabolism and cytochrome P450.
+Diseases associated with CYP2A13 include Nicotine Dependence, Protection Against and Coumarin Resistance.
+Among its related pathways are Aflatoxin activation and detoxification and Phenytoin Pathway, Pharmacokinetics.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2C19.